 What’s Mass Transit like in Seattle?

 Seattle has an excellent public transit network that includes light rail, bus, streetcars, monorail, and metro.
-Tickets are $2.25 for the light rail, $2.75 for the bus, $2.25 for the streetcar, and $3 for the monorail.
-There are also day passes for $4.50.
+Tickets vary from $2.25 – 3.50 (they vary by mode of transit and how far you’re traveling).
 You can pay by cash, Orca Card, or with the Transit Go app.

 I suggest foregoing the Orca Card and downloading the Transit Go app before you get to Seattle.
 You have to pay $3 to get the Orca Card and add fare to it; the app is free.
 With the app, you can also plan transit routes and buy tickets as you go.
 For visitors, it’s the most efficient option.
 In addition to using the Transit Go route planner, Google Maps also works perfectly — I used it almost exclusively in Seattle without issue.